amarnathreddy0201/amarnathreddy0201/README.md

 6) Difference between low level and highlevel languages?

     High-level languages are easy to understand, debug, and are widely used today.
 They are portable and do not depend on machines.
 Low-level languages, on the other hand, are machine-friendly, difficult to understand, and not portable.
-They are machine-dependent and not commonly used for programming today
+They are machine-dependent and not commonly used for programming today.